mdrecktrah/tic-tac-toe/patch-notes.md

 # To-Dos
-- Write a short manual / explanation of rules
-- Coin toss as option for who will start the game
+- Prompt at the end of the game to start a new game with the same players and marks right away
 - Let players choose their marks
+- Actual coin toss as option for who will start the game - has to include selection of head or tails for one player.
 - Set default names if no input is given for player names
-- Prompt at the end of the game to start a new game with the same players and marks right away
 - Improve error message for taken spot
 - Create a visual interface

 # Version history

+## Version 0.3 - 2023/08/22
+- Rework of README.
+Now includes "How to start the game", "Rules" and "Support"
+- Added selection for a randomizer for the starting player
+- Fixed errors for invalid inputs (string or floats) when setting your mark

 ## Version 0.2 - 2023/08/21
 Changes: